Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 2024

-Independent Director.
-Former Chair and CEO of Visa Inc. (CEO 2016–2021; Chair 2019–2023).
-Brings global-payments-network and consumer-financial-services executive experience that aligns with the GM Financial captive-finance subsidiary's positioning.
+Independent Director (serves on Audit and Risk and Cybersecurity).
+Advisory Director at Berkshire Partners; retired Chair and CEO of Visa Inc. (CEO 2016–2023; Chair 2019–2024).
+Earlier was President of American Express.
+Joined the GM board in 2024 and brings global-payments-network and consumer-financial-services executive experience that aligns with the GM Financial captive-finance subsidiary's positioning.
 Holds a B.A. from Iona College and an MBA from the University of Iowa.

 Judith A. Miscik